Five Most Popular Trends of Hanoi Cafés

 Sidewalk Cafés

-Sidewalk cafe on Nguyen Du Street is a popular gathering place
+The sidewalk cafe on Nguyen Du Street continues to be a popular gathering place in Hanoi.

 Photo: Vietnamnet.vn